Jayeshpatil9869/NinjaKey-Speed-Typing-Test/README.md

-NinjaKey Speed Typing Test is a feature-rich web application designed to help users improve their typing speed and accuracy.
+TypingNinja is a feature-rich web application designed to help users improve their typing speed and accuracy.
 With customizable time options, difficulty levels, and real-time feedback, this tool caters to users of all skill levels.

 ### Key Features